By William Bruce

 These are five possible sources for business acquisition loans:

 BANKS – Although most people seeking a loan to buy a business will think first of a traditional bank loan, I can tell you from years of business brokerage experience that banks generally do not make business acquisition loans.
-There are exceptions but this is more true than ever in today’s economy.
+There are exceptions but they’re rare.

 – The SBA, through its approved lenders, provides business acquisition loans.
 The SBA does not make direct loans, but rather guarantees a portion of the loan that is made by the approved lender.
 It’s known as the SBA 7(a) program. is currently the top volume SBA lender nationally.